COVID-19 Protection Framework: Revisions

 the elimination of the vaccine pass system while calling for the abolition of the "traffic light" system.
-By contrast, the Green Party's spokesperson Teanau Tuiono claimed that the easing of vaccine mandate requirements would have an impact on vulnerable segments including children under the age of five years old, Māori, Pacific Islanders, immunocompromised people, and disabled people.
+By contrast, the Green Party's spokesperson Teanau Tuiono claimed that the easing of vaccine mandate requirements would have an impact on vulnerable segments including children under the age of five years old, Māori, Pasifika, immunocompromised people, and disabled people.

 On 13 April, Hipkins announced that New Zealand would shift from the red to orange setting at 11:59 pm that night.
 As a result, indoor and outdoor capacity limits for public gatherings were eliminated.
 While facemasks will still be required at certain gatherings, events, and "close proximity" businesses, they will no longer be compulsory for schools.

 Abolition

 On 3 September 2022, the Otago Daily Times reported that the Government was considering removing most facemask requirements except high risk health settings as part of a review of New Zealand's "traffic light" settings.
 The newspaper also reported that the Government had failed to adequately consult disability support organisations, who only received a request for feedback on the proposal from the Ministry for Disabled People on 1 September.
 Disabled Persons Assembly NZ chief executive Prudence Walker and CCS Disability Action chief executive Melissa Smith expressed concern that they had only been given 24 hours to respond to the Government's proposal.
 By contrast, Retail NZ chief executive Greg Harford called for the Government to drop facemask requirements, citing a Retail NZ survey which found that two thirds of customers were ignoring the masking requirement.